Felja8/SD/README.md

 Validates incoming data in controllers and services.
 Handles errors and exceptions to provide informative responses to the client.

-API Documentation:

-Supports integration with Swagger or Spring REST Docs for automatic API documentation generation.

 Support for Group Activities:

 Accounts for expenses related to group visits or events.
 Convenient user group management for bill splitting.

-Personal Statistics and Reports:

-Users can access statistics on their expenses and debts.
-Generates reports for specific time periods.

-Ease of Use:

-Intuitive API for integration with client applications (web, mobile).
-Detailed documentation and usage examples.

 Data Security: